Swing-team/pendulums-web-client/deployment-checklist.md

 ## Web app
 * Update the version in package.json
-* Set the correct API, Socket, Image endpoint and httpOptions attributes in app.config.ts
+* Set the correct API, Socket, Image endpoint and httpOptions attributes in environment.prod.ts
 * Make sure if any data migrations are written, work as expected
-* Build and test the app locally with ng build -prod
+* Build and test the app locally with npm run build
 * Commit and push version tag
-* Pull app on server and do `npm install` if needed and then `ng build -prod`
+* Pull app on server and do `npm install` if needed and then `npm run build`

 ## Desktop app
+TODO: update it

-* For desktop app uncomment `httpOptions: { withCredentials: true, responseType: 'json' }` in `src/app/app.config.json`, then do every steps from the web app building instruction, instead of the last part (`ng build -prod`)
+* For desktop app uncomment `httpOptions: { withCredentials: true, responseType: 'json' }` in `src/app/app.config.json`, then do every steps from the web app building instruction, instead of the last part (`npm run build`)
 * Update the version in electon-app/package.json
 * Build desktop app for your platform using `npm run electron:build` or build for other platforms using their corresponding script: